UPDATE: This information was released by Wendell Kim’s family through their spokesman Rob Weber Tues. Feb. 17

 Wendell Kim, 64, a long-time major and minor league coach should be spending his days playing golf near his home in Arizona, like many others in his profession.
 He had a long career with the San Francisco Giants, Boston Red Sox, Chicago Cubs, and several minor league clubs.

-Rob Weber, (shown left in a 2002 picture) Kim’s friend since 1994, who ran his web site is good friends with Kim, Kim’s wife Natasha and son Don.
+Rob Weber, Kim’s friend since 1994, who ran his web site is good friends with Kim, Kim’s wife Natasha and son Don.

 “Three friends and I decided to attend the San Francisco Giants Fantasy Camp back in 1994,” said Weber.
 “We were all big baseball fans ,looking forward to a week of baseball games, stories and adventures.
 W.K. was a coach at the fantasy camp and was very popular amongst the campers.
 He was one of those guys who didn’t need to be told your name more than once.
 To Giants fans, he was our hustling base coach with a larger than life persona.
 Here was our chance to meet the guy we always saw on television and to learn a little about who he really was.